 Crown lengthening is not over-treating.
 It is a necessary procedure to prevent future failures.
 You are not saving money by not doing it, you will be paying even more to have it redone all over again.
-There are situations when extracting the tooth and replacing it by a dental implant is a better treatment.
 To find out what is the ideal treatment for you consult with Dr. Noohi.

 Dr. Noohi is trained to perform all periodontal surgeries necessary to restore cases like this and more.